Konsequanzheng/uber-dashboard-demo/README.md

 This is a demo dashboard for Uber built with React/Next.js, TypeScript, Shadcn, and Tailwind CSS, with data hosted on Supabase.
 It utilizes the synthetic [Urban Mobility Dataset](https://www.kaggle.com/datasets/arnavsmayan/urban-mobility-dataset) from Kaggle and updates every hour to show the next hour of data.

+You can find a live demo [here](https://uber-demo.quan.codes/).

+## Disclaimer

-Disclaimer: Since the data is synthetic, it might not always make sense.
+Since the data is synthetic, it might not always make sense.
 For example, the weather might be snowy at 30°C.
 However, I hope that this doesn't detract from the overall showcase!

 ## TODOS: